pgcopydb stream

 pgcopydb stream replay - Replay changes from the source to the target database, live

-The command pgcopydb stream replay connects to the source database and streams changes using the logical decoding protocol, and internally streams those changes to a transform process and then a replay process, which connects to the target database and applies SQL changes.
+The command pgcopydb stream replay connects to the source database and streams changes using the logical decoding protocol, running the receive and apply stages together as a single live pipeline that applies changes to the target database as they arrive.

 pgcopydb stream replay: Replay changes from the source to the target database, live